Annopaolo/demo/README.md

 ^D
 ```

-Run the following command to use the interpreter:
+Run the following command to use the interpreter on a test file:
 ```
 $ gradle run --args="/path/to/the/input.demo"
 ```